 The French Polynesia travel guide will tell you all about the history of the islands and the activities that tourists can participate in to enjoy their stay in paradise.
 You will get to learn about the myths and legends that are unique to the French Polynesia archipelago.
 The tour guides can tell you about some of the best beaches in paradise to relax on and the best places to visit on each island.
 They can even give you a short list of the must see attractions in each of the islands.

 The French Polynesia travel guide will also tell you about the different seasons experienced in each of the French islands.
 The islands have four main seasons that are suitable for tourists who want to experience the tropical climate in paradise.
 In the months of May, June and September, the weather in French Polynesia is mild with hot and humid summers.
 In the months of October and November, there is generally no summer weather in the French Polynesia archipelago except for springtime.
 The months of December and January bring cold and snowy winters.

 The French Polynesia travel guide can help you choose a suitable accommodation option for your trip to French Polynesia.
 You may opt for hotels, resorts and holiday apartments.
 If you book online, then you can avail of a good discount on your accommodation cost.
 You can also benefit from other special offers and deals offered by various online travel insurance companies.

-Up to date information for vaccinations before you travel to French Polynesia are available from the NHS website
+Up to date information for vaccinations before you travel to French Polynesia are available from the NHS Fit for Travel website.